SAFEHR-data/PIXL/cli/README.md

 > For convenience, we provide the [`bin/pixldc`](../bin/pixldc) script to spin up the relevant
 > services.

-See the commands and subcommands wih
+See the commands and subcommands with

 ```bash
 pixl --help